-- 1. Students that achieve very good grades (at least 80% overall score) may be given the option of jumping PC2 and passing directly into PC3.
-However, only professional students will be considered i.e. those students that have good attendance, participated well in class activities, and shown their teachers that they are motivated and can work hard enough to make this jump. - 2.
-If a student has the highest overall score in the level, AND a strong recommendation from all of their teachers, AND professional behaviour, they may skip a level.
-Long-term, it will not help to jump a level and then fail through not being ready.
+Students that achieve very good grades (80% overall score) may be given the option of jumping a level.

+However, only professional and mature students will be considered - i.e. those students that have attended all classes, participated well in class activities, and shown their teachers that they are motivated and can work hard enough to make this jump.
+Long-term, it will not help students to jump a level and then fail through not being ready.